 It should be noted that despite leading Megatron to the Ark the first time, his continued pursuit of Blackaracnia kept her on the Maximal side all through season 3 despite some close calls regarding her Chaotic Neutral yearnings.
 In fact, it's only because of his devotion that ultimately she becomes a real Maximal.
 This ironically is the only thing that saves the future yet again when she's the last maximal to survive a mental takeover of Optimus Primal, and thus she's able to save the ark from self destruction.

-Zeta from The Zeta Project pretty much is this trope, naive and kind, always taking people at their word, a terrible of judge of character who thinks the best of everyone and generally easily manipulated.
+- Zeta from The Zeta Project is naive and kind, always taking people at their word, a terrible of judge of character who thinks the best of everyone and generally easily manipulated.
 It's due to being so young and having no knowledge of the world beforehand, and to be fair, his friends do try to help him get better about this.